onspli/chess/docs/README.md

  - file: `new Square('e'); new Square(4, null);`
  - rank: `new Square('4'); new Square(null, 3);`

-Throws `ParseException` if SAN is invalid.
+Throws `ParseException` if SAN is invalid or if indices are not integers.
 Creates null square if file or rank index is out of bounds.